How is the Australian Government responding to this need for change?

 Our innovationXchange team

-Our innovationXchange team is a small group of 12 staff.
-Our professional backgrounds vary from aid and development work to roles across the private and public sectors.
+Our innovationXchange team is a small group with varying professional backgrounds – from aid and development work to roles across the private and public sectors.
 We encourage creative thinking, and we strive to incorporate fresh ideas and approaches into everything we do.
 We work with our partners to deliver programs sharing and extending our innovative approach.

 Our portfolio of investments fall broadly under inclusive economic growth, health, water and humanitarian assistance.
 This thematic focus advances a deeper understanding of how innovations can catalyse change within and across complex development ecosystems, and our regional focus maximises the impact of our financial resources.

-Our future promises to be as creative and exciting as our first three years.
-We will respond to the increasing demand for support from Australia’s bilateral and regional aid program, incubating ideas and supporting the adoption of innovative approaches in many different contexts.
-We will continue to focus on health, water and economic growth and will remain open to new opportunities to offer solutions to complex development challenges.
+We will continue to respond to the increasing demand for support from Australia’s bilateral and regional aid program, incubating ideas and supporting the adoption of innovative approaches in many different contexts.
+And we will continue to support Australia’s development priorities across our region.